 Statement for Pillar Robbing

-I researched and developed Pillar Robbing during an Artist Residency in Ceramics at Ohio University in Athens, to make installation artwork for the 2017 exhibition Material Histories: Cultures of Resistance at The Majestic Galleries in neighboring Nelsonville, Ohio.
-I used native materials to respond to the Appalachian region’s 200-year history of coal and clay mineral extraction.
-The practice continues to shape the local economy, culture and environment.
+I researched and developed Pillar Robbing in Northern Appalachian coal country during an Artist Residency in Ceramics at Ohio University in Athens, to make installation artwork for the 2017 exhibition Material Histories: Cultures of Resistance at The Majestic Galleries in neighboring Nelsonville, Ohio.
+The artwork was created from native materials, industry, and raw sites, which became points of connection within the community.
+Pillar Robbing was a direct response to my experiences as a foreigner in this culturally distinct region, and to Appalachian Ohio’s 200-year history of coal and clay mineral extraction.
+Mining continues to shape the local economy, culture and environment.